AngleProtocol/angle-docs/concepts/hedging-agents/faq-ha.md

 ## Is there a maintenance margin like in centralized exchanges?

 Yes.
 If the [margin ratio](https://docs.angle.money/concepts/hedging-agents#has-liquidations) goes below a certain threshold, your position should get liquidiated by keepers.
-The maintenance margin dependd on the stablecoin/collateral pair concerned.
+The maintenance margin depends on the stablecoin/collateral pair concerned.
 For instance for wETH/USD pair, the maintenance margin should be set at `6.25%`.

 ## Are there minimum or maximum leverage as a HA on Angle?

-There is no minimal leverage, meaning you can come as a HA in the protocol, bring 2 wETH and open a positiong of only 0.001 wETH (thus hedging only that amount).
+There is no minimal leverage, meaning you can come as a HA in the protocol, bring 2 wETH and open a position of only 0.001 wETH (thus hedging only that amount).

 There is a maximum leverage though.
 This parameter will depend on the volatility of the pairs.
 For instance, for a perpetual on the pair wETH/USD, the maximum leverage allowed will be 10.